LEARN THAT EXTRA SKILL. USE IT!!

 • How to install control equipment

-• How to select appropriate use of card tokens and keypad identification methods
+• How to select the appropriate use of card tokens and keypad identification methods

-• How to design a system and prepare specification
+• How to design a system and prepare a specification

 ACCESS CONTROL AREAS TO BE COVERED

 – Mechanical and electromagnetic locks